bgavran/DNC/README.md

 ##### Gradient clipping seems to be needed

 Without clipping, exploding gradients happen periodically, loss increases and network unlearns some of the things.
-In bAbI task, the network immediatelly learns which type of words should the answer contain.
+In bAbI task, the network usually immediatelly learns which type of words should the answer contain.
 Without clipping, sometimes it unlearned such a basic thing and it had the funny side effect of completely missing the point:

 Input: